YangCatalog/backend/documentation/source/index.html.md

  --data '<data>'
 ```

-> The above command uses data like this if the script is "draftPull":
+> The above command uses data like this if the script is "draft_push":

 ```json
 {